Boy (15) who attempted to murder woman in Dún Laoghaire watched extreme porn, court told

 “He spoke clearly and deliberately but with a rehearsed quality.”

-The teenager, who is from south county Dublin, had pleaded guilty to attempting to murder Ms Ng on December 23rd, 2017 at the seafront, Queen’s Road, Dún Laoghaire.
+The teenager, who is from south Co Dublin, had pleaded guilty to attempting to murder Ms Ng on December 23rd, 2017 at the seafront, Queen’s Road, Dún Laoghaire.